sidayuan/sidayuan.github.io/_posts/2024-12-29-bridging-the-gap-extending-the-reflection-principle-via-the-brownian-bridge.md

 The reflection principle is a useful way to formalise the idea that at any point of a Brownian motion's path, if we flip the direction of the Brownian motion moving forward after that point, the entire path of the resulting stochastic process is still a Brownian motion.

-<span style="color: orchid;">Let's look at the sample paths of reflected Brownian motions at fixed reflection times.
+<span style="color: orchid;">Let's look at simulations of reflected Brownian motions at fixed reflection times.
 The reflected sample path looks just like a standard Brownian motion.
 After all, do you even know <i>which</i> path is the reflected one?</span>

 <div style="text-align: center;">
   <span style="color: orchid;">Reflection time:</span>